 Save money and graduate sooner with credit for prior learning.

-You may have already completed quite a bit of hands-on learning in your everyday life, and those experiences might be able to help you earn credits toward your degree.
+You may have already completed a significant amount of hands-on learning in your everyday life, and those experiences can help you earn credits toward your degree.

 As a nonprofit institution, our bottom line is connecting you with a quality education at a price you can afford.
 Experiential learning credits are just one more opportunity to make your total out-of-pocket college costs as low as possible.